nemesa/ha-tcl-home-unofficial-integration/README.md

 # ha-tcl-home-unofficial-integration
 TCL Home home assistant integration (unofficial)

+## Known issues:
+ - no branding icons/logos
+ - Error: The tcl_home_unofficial integration does not support YAML configuration
+ - connection lost after a a few hours

+## Supported device types
+ - Split AC

 ## Credit:
 The idea how to do basic login is from [DavidIlie's proejct ](https://github.com/DavidIlie/tcl-home-ac)